ICI3D/Ebola/index.md

 title: Ebola code repository
 ---

 This site hosts code for Ebola virus disease models from the ICI3D faculty.
-The repository will contain all files needed to run the analyses in:
+The repository contains all files needed to run the analyses in:

 > <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Bellan SE, JRC Pulliam, J Dushoff, and LA Meyers</span>.
-Asymptomatic infection, natural immunity, and Ebola dynamics.
-Letter submitted to _The Lancet_.
+Impact of asymptomatic infection and acquired immunity on the spread and control of Ebola.
+Commentary submitted to _The Lancet_.

 ## Model code

-To get started, we suggest you open [this project file](Lancet/Ebola.Rproj) file in [R Studio](rstudio.org), then open [**ebolaSEIR.R**](Lancet/ebolaSEIR.R), which contains the model and code to generate relevant figures.
+This R script contains the model and code to generate relevant figures: [**ebolaSEIR.R**](Lancet/ebolaSEIR.R)

 ## License